-Trees are an important aspect of the attractiveness of Belgravia, though it should always be recognised that Belgravia is notable as a district primarily because of its historic buildings rather than on account of its planted environment.
-Nevertheless, trees help to contribute to the biodiversity and air pollution control of the area as well as reducing carbon emissions.
+Trees are an important aspect of the attractiveness of Belgravia.
+Trees help to contribute to the biodiversity and air pollution control of the area as well as reducing carbon emissions.
 The Belgravia Conservation Area Audit recognises the positive contribution by trees to the character of the area.

 However, not all trees within the Area should be considered in the same context.
 Four different settings for trees have been identified and it is suggested that each be considered separately within its own circumstances.
-The categories of tree are
+The categories of tree are a) Garden square trees

 - a) Garden square trees

 - b) Private garden trees

 - c) Pavement and street trees

 - d) Trees within new developments and other settings

-- a) Garden square trees